JeroenMols/jeroenmols.github.io/jekyll-code/blog/_posts/1988-01-04-resourcenaming.md

 <br>

 ## Wrap-up
 That's it!
 A clean simple and easy to use resource naming scheme.

-I haven't included assets, nor raw resources as they are very varied and less used.
-Therefore it doesn't make much sense to "force" them into one common sheme.
+Don't forget to download the <a href="{{ site.blogbaseurl }}img/blog/resourcenaming/resourcenaming_cheatsheet.png">cheat sheet</a> for easy reference!

 Let me know what you think by contacting me [@molsjeroen](https://twitter.com/molsjeroen) on twitter, or leaving a comment below!